 The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
-The records showed equipment used by staff for cleaning and sterilising instruments were validated, maintained and used in line with the manufacturers' guidance.
+We noted there were areas related to manual cleaning that required further staff training, particularly in relation to manual cleaning.
+The practice manager said this would be addressed.
+Records showed equipment used by staff for cleaning and sterilising instruments were validated, maintained and used in line with the manufacturers' guidance.